 The CWS900 allows a sensor with a special connector to be used in a wireless sensor network; the special connector is available as an option for a large variety of sensors.
 (See the Compatibility info...read more

-The CWS900E allows a variety of sensors to be used in a wireless sensor network.
+With a CWS900E, you can use a variety of sensors in a wireless sensor network.
 (See the Compatibility information on the web page.)
-It contains an internal 868 MHz spread-spectrum radio that transmi...read more
+It contains an internal 868 MHz spread-spectrum radio that tran...read more